StageAutoControl/dmx-auto-control-raspi/README.md

 # dmx-auto-control-raspi

-A small ansible project to setup my raspberry pis with everything I need to run my [dmx-auto-control](http://www.github.com/apinnecke/dmx-auto-control) project.
+A small ansible project to setup _n_ raspberry pi 3s with everything one needs to run the [StageAutoControl/controller](http://www.github.com/StageAutoControl/controller) project.